 “As an organization you must follow reasonable security practices mentioned under Reasonable Security Practices and Procedure Rules, 2011 under Information Technology Act, 2000.

 As far as cyber-bullying is concerned, sharing less information is always better, as normally the information you share is used by the perpetrator to his/her own advantage, besides causing inconvenience.

 If you still become a victim of cyber bullying, then one should immediately inform parents and/or teachers at schools,” shares Adv.
 Pingle.

-Pingle advises citizens who may become a victim of cyber crime to gather whatever information possible, including any evidence.“They should then take that information along with a formal complaint and file it at the nearest police station or a Cyber Crime Cell in the city.
+Pingle advises citizens who may become a victim of cyber crime to gather whatever information possible, including any evidence.
+Using a network intelligence engine would assist them in gathering said information.
+“They should then take that information along with a formal complaint and file it at the nearest police station or a Cyber Crime Cell in the city.

 He also recommends that people having sensitive information stored on their devices should avoid using public and free wifi networks.

 Sharing her experience, Priya Nathani, an entrepreneur says, “I was almost duped by a lady after I sold some accessories to her over Instagram.